DDT5/snip1155-reference-impl/README.md

 It is OPTIONAL to include `IncreaseAllowance` and `DecreaseAllowance` messages, as these are familiar SNIP20 interfaces.
 These are optional because their functionalities can be performed with `SetWhitelistApproval`.

-### Revoke
+### RevokePermission
-An operator with existing permissions can use this to revoke (or more accurately, renounce) the permissions it has received.
+An operator with existing permissions (not to be confused with Query Permits) can use this to revoke (or more accurately, renounce) the permissions it has received.
 A token owner can also call this function to revoke permissions, although `GivePermission` can also be used for this purpose.

 ### MintTokenIds
 This function MUST NOT be accessible to any address other than minters'.
 (Note that admins cannot mint unless it is also a minter).